7-10-16/Runners_Crisps_Comp/README.md

 Install Docker and Docker Compose: Make sure you have Docker and Docker Compose installed on your machine.
 Visit the official Docker website for installation instructions: https://docs.docker.com/engine/install/

 Install Git (Optional): If you want to clone the repository using Git, ensure Git is installed on your machine.
-You can download Git from: https://git-scm.com/downloads

 Step 1.
 Navigate to a suitable directory in your terminal and then run: